History of Poles in Königsberg: Polish Catholicism and Calvinism

 The first post-Reformation Catholic parish church in the city was built in 1614–1616 in the Sackheim district, thanks to the efforts of King Sigismund III Vasa of Poland and the Polish Bishop of Warmia Szymon Rudnicki.
 The church was consecrated in the presence of Polish royal commissioners.
 The parish priests were required to know three languages: Polish, German and Lithuanian, with the Polish language considered the most important, however, most often priests knew only Polish and German and employed a vicar for Lithuanian sermons.
 The requirement for Catholic parish priests to know Polish was maintained until the second half of the 19th century.

+Polish Jesuits were active in the city in 1634–1635 and from 1647, and Polish Queen consort Marie Louise Gonzaga supported the city's Jesuit mission house in 1650–1654.
+As they were denied permission to build a Jesuit church, the Jesuits were active in the local Catholic parish, and they still opened a Catholic school for Polish and German children.
+In the second half of the 17th century, there were attempts to expel the Jesuits from the city, but they were defended by the bishops of Warmia, Polish authorities, and even Protestants from Vilnius, who did not want to risk possible reprisals in Vilnius.

 In 1649, Poland granted the Reformed Church in the city full religious freedom.
 The first Polish Reformed Church services were held in the city in 1655 at the Königsberg Castle, later moved to the Reformed school and Reformed church.
 Wealthy Polish magnate Bogusław Radziwiłł, who became the governor-general of Ducal Prussia in 1657, as a Calvinist, attracted many Polish Calvinists to the city.
 Radziwiłł was buried in the Königsberg Cathedral.
 The last Polish Reformed Church service was held in 1806, and the congregation was dissolved in 1843.
+Until 1821 Polish was part of the curriculum of the Reformed school.